clab/dynet/doc/source/python.rst

     make -j 2 # replace 2 with the number of available cores python ../setup.py build --build-dir=.. --skip-build install  # add `--user` for a user-local install.

-    # this should suffice, but on some systems you may need to add the following line to your
-    # init files in order for the compiled .so files be accessible to Python.
-    # /path/to/dynet/build/dynet is the location in which libdynet.dylib resides.
-    export DYLD_LIBRARY_PATH=/path/to/dynet/build/dynet/:$DYLD_LIBRARY_PATH

 To explain these one-by-one, first we get DyNet: